-To define what is meant by academic language, or academic uses of language, it helps to first define social language.
+Have you ever wondered how to teach academic language using podcasts?
+Before we begin talking about academic language, or academic uses of language, it helps to first define social language.

 Social language is the manner of speech used in casual conversation.
 It’s less formal and develops naturally through conversation with family and friends.
 Academic language skills, however, require intentional development and are therefore more complex to teach.

 The definition of academic language is language that is required to learn in school, including vocabulary words used commonly in informational content.
 Examples of places where K-12 students often encounter academic language include textbooks, subject-specific lessons, and tests.
 Most of the academic vocabulary students will encounter falls into one of two categories:

 - Words that are used frequently across subjects and sometimes have more than one meaning (Tier 2)

 Teaching academic language is key to the development of higher-level skills.
 Broadening students’ academic vocabulary promotes deeper understanding of curriculum content, as the specificity of language helps to clarify and differentiate meaning.